 The positioning of 'One Nation' is a strategic conceit.
 With Cameron and Clegg hell-bent on a revolutionary shake-up of traditional government and of the state, upending even the NHS, combined with an ‘unBritish’ permissiveness of greed and excess without even the ballast of Thatcherite puritanism, people will surely want a restoration of order and good sense.
 The subtext of One Nation Labour is: “We are the conservatives now.
 Don’t let the Tories ruin it.”
 And this reinforces Ed Balls’ pitch for responsible economic management (and his wife, Yvette Cooper’s line on strong policing and surveillance).

-Thus premise of “One Nation Labour” is that the UK is as fundamentally conservative and trusting of the stat and the governing class.
-It isn’t.
-The country including trade unionists likes change.
+The premise of “One Nation Labour” is that the UK is fundamentally conservative and trusting of the state and its governing class, of which Labour is a part.
+But it isn’t.
+The british - including most trade unionists - like change.
 Modern Britain is inconceivable were this not so.
 The danger for Labour is that the double-act of the two Eds is created a Gaitskell scenario.
 He was the Labour leader who replaced Attlee but lost the 1959 election.
 Amazingly he could not defeat a Tory party responsible for the shambles of Suez because he was unable to shake off the impression that, “the Tories were more convincing as the party of liberty and progress: Labour by contrast seemed conservative and cheeseparing” (to quote from the scintillating account of An English Affair by Richard Davenport-Hinds).